 The bill contains the legislative intent for establishing the program and for designating an entity to act as a repository for the core credentials data of health care practitioners.
-The designated credentials collections and verification entity (CCVE) must enter into a contract with the DOH to implement the program and ensure that core credentials data is collected only once unless a correction, update, or modification to the data is required.
-Additionally, the bill provides that the DOH, health care entities, and health care practitioners must work cooperatively to ensure the integrity and accuracy of the program.
+DOH is required to contract with one designated credentials collections and verification entity (CCVE) to implement the program and ensure that core credentials data is collected only once unless a correction, update, or modification to the data is required.
+Additionally, the bill provides that DOH, health care entities, and health care practitioners must work cooperatively to ensure the integrity and accuracy of the program.